What is an Emergency Room Error?

 Some of the most common emergency room errors that can potentially harm patients include:

-- Triage errors, when staff fails to prioritize patients with immediate and life-threatening conditions
+- Triage errors occur when staff fail to prioritize patients with immediate and life-threatening conditions

-- Diagnostic errors, which includes both failure to diagnose and misdiagnosis of a condition or injury
+- Diagnostic errors, which include both failure to diagnose and misdiagnosis of a condition or injury

 - Communication errors, including discharge errors, failure to inform, poor documentation, and more

-- Medication errors, like the wrong medication, errors in dosage, failure to check for allergies, or dangerous drug interactions
+- Medication errors, such as the wrong medication, errors in dosage, failure to check for allergies, or dangerous drug interactions

 - Failure to order tests, or failure to correctly interpret diagnostic tests